 Lagow was suffering thyroid cancer when fired.
 Once let go, he had tremendous difficulty paying bills while out-of-work.
 Amazingly, many employers simply haven’t figured out that whistleblower claims rarely come from happy employees.
 Lagow brought his complaint after he was fired.

 There are many cases of abuse within the lending industry, particularly by the big banks and lenders.
 Lagow’s case was one of a handful of whistleblower cases that were adopted by federal prosecutors.
-Our firm presently has the largest; HUD’s $2.4 billion suit against mortgage giant Allied Home Mortgage.
+When this post was first written in 2012, our firm presently had the then largest pending whistleblower case against a bank; HUD’s $2.4 billion suit against mortgage giant Allied Home Mortgage.
+Since then, we helped the government obtain $16.7 billion in relief from Bank of America (December 2014).

 If you were an appraiser, branch manager, underwriter or quality assurance person at a lender and know of illegal activity, you may have a claim.
 The False Claims Act requires that there must be some harm or loss to the government.
 In the case of home mortgages, that’s usually pretty easy to find since the government backs so many mortgages.